San Francisco’s neighborhoods include:

 North Beach: Near Powell and Union, this a fun neighborhood, with tons of cafes, restaurants, bars and shops.
 This is one of the city’s oldest neighborhoods that sits between Russian Hill, Telegraph Hill and Fisherman’s Wharf.
 You can hang out with the locals in Washington Square Park.
-Next time I will consider staying at the Washington Square Inn at 1660 Stockton St. This is a small, charming B&B right on the park, that is now a Four Sisters Inn, which is a small chain that I really like.
+Next time I will consider staying at the Washington Square Inn at 1660 Stockton St. This is a small, charming B&B right on the park.
 On my previous trip, I had dinner at a new restaurant, Park Tavern, that had recently opened.
 The San Francisco Chronicle named it one of the top 10 new restaurants in 2011.
 1652 Stockton St.

 Castro District: I enjoyed exploring the Castro district for the first time which is the gay area that is so famous.
-I had a great lunch at Chow at 215 Church St., at the suggestion of a good friend.
-I liked the menu, food, neighborhood feel and service.
+I liked the colors, murals and the neighborhood feel.

 The Mission: On my last trip I spent a large amount of time exploring this area south of Market along Mission, Valencia plus Folsom and S. Van Ness Ave.
 There are many great bars, restaurants and some interesting shops and boutiques.
 It quickly became one of my favorite areas of the city.

 Next time I want to focus on the Presidio, a 1,500-acre park on a former military post.